RichardBrown384/riscos-artworks-js/docs/README.md

 For lists of lists, the first previous pointer points back to the location of the lists pointer within the record that they descended from.
-The top level list of lists within a file does not descend from a record, and in this case the first previous pointer will be zero.
+The top level list of lists within a file do not descend from a record, and in this case the first previous pointer will be zero.

 For example, a path might have a list of lists containing attributes as singleton lists.